-Pentagon deal to boost Microsoft's position in cloud computing: analysts
+Pentagon deal to boost Microsoft's position in cloud computing: Analysts

-Amazon's Amazon Web Services currently holds about 32per cent of the could computing market, while Microsoft's Azure has about 18per cent, according to research firm Canalys.
+Amazon's Amazon Web Services currently holds about 32 per cent of the cloud computing market, while Microsoft's Azure has about 18 per cent, according to research firm Canalys.

 Friday's decision came after months of controversy and protest over the process for awarding the deal and even drawing the attention of President Donald Trump, who has publicly taken swipes at Amazon, long considered the frontrunner.